IdkwhatImD0ing/ASL-Transcription/README.md

 ## 🛣️ Future Plans

-• Once a larger dataset becomes available, re-train model for more accurate real world performance
+• Once a larger dataset becomes available, re-train model for more accurate real-world performance

-• Convert [Python Word Ninja](https://github.com/keredson/wordninja) to javascript inorder to probabilistically split concatenated words.
+• Convert [Python Word Ninja](https://github.com/keredson/wordninja) to JavaScript in order to probabilistically split concatenated words.
 However, this is unfeasible at this time due to the chance of incorrectly predicted letters.

 Word Ninja Usage: